-How to watch Investec Champions Cup live streams when the final round of pool matches kicks off this weekend
+How to watch Investec Champions Cup live streams when the round of 16 kicks off in April.

 TAGS:

-This article explains how to watch the Investec Champions Cup when the 2025-26 edition of the competition’s pool stage concludes this weekend.
+This article explains how to watch the Investec Champions Cup when the 2025-26 edition of the competition’s knockout stages get underway in April.

 You’ll find a comprehensive guide to ways to watch the European Rugby Champions Cup below, with info on broadcasters in the UK, Ireland, South Africa and around the world.

-Don’t forget that if you’re travelling overseas over the course of the season, you can use a VPN to watch your usual Investec Champions Cup live stream from abroad.
+Don’t forget that if you’re travelling overseas during the competition, you can use a VPN to watch your usual Investec Champions Cup live stream from abroad.
 Read on to find out more.
-You’ll also find the fourth round of fixtures at the bottom of the page.
+You’ll also find the round-of-16 fixtures at the bottom of the page.

 Champions Cup rugby: Key information